spiegelib/spiegelib/README.md

 ###### Evaluation

 Tools for running both objective and subjective evaluation of experimental results are provided.
-Results can be evaluated objectively using the **MFCCEval** class which calcuates error and distance metrics on a set of audio file targets and estimations.
+Results can be evaluated objectively using the ``MFCCEval`` class which calcuates error and distance metrics on a set of audio file targets and estimations.

-Basic subjective evaluation of results is provided in the **Subjective** class which creates a basic MUSHRA style listening test using [BeaqleJS](https://github.com/HSU-ANT/beaqlejs) and serves it to localhost so it can be taken in a browser.
+Basic subjective evaluation of results is provided in the ``Subjective`` class which creates a basic MUSHRA style listening test using [BeaqleJS](https://github.com/HSU-ANT/beaqlejs) and serves it to localhost so it can be taken in a browser.

+## Installation

+Detailed instructions on installing *SpeigeLib* in a conda environment are available [here](https://spiegelib.github.io/spiegelib/getting_started/installation.html)

+*SpiegeLib* is available via pip:
+`pip install spiegelib`

+**Note: Requires Python > 3.6**

+All requirements except for [RenderMan](https://github.com/fedden/RenderMan) will be installed via pip.
+RenderMan must be installed manually.
+We have instructions for installing RenderMan in a conda environment [here](https://spiegelib.github.io/spiegelib/getting_started/installation.html#installing-renderman-in-an-anaconda-environment).

+**Currently RenderMan is only available for MacOSX and Linux operating systems.** However, there was a recent pull request made to RenderMan to add support for Windows - it has not been merged yet and we have not tested it, but you Windows users might be interested in checking that out, [here](https://github.com/DBraun/RenderMan/tree/windows).

+## Issues and Contributions

+Please report and issues or desires for enhancements on the GitHub issues page.
+Contributions are also welcome and encouraged.
+Check out the [contributions guide] for more information on getting setup for development.

+###### Planned Future Additions
+- [] More robust CNNs from